Configure and manage backup for Azure Blobs using Azure Backup

 A Delete Lock is applied by Backup on the protected Storage Account.
 The lock is intended to safeguard against cases of accidental deletion of the storage account.
 This can be viewed under Storage Account > Locks.

 You can use Backup Center as your single pane of glass for managing all your backups.
-Regarding operational backup for Azure Blobs, you can use Backup Center to perform the following:
+Regarding backup for Azure Blobs, you can use Backup Center to do the following:

 As we've seen above, you can use it for creating Backup vaults and policies.
 You can also view all vaults and policies under the selected subscriptions.